TadavomnisT/TadavomnisT/README.md

 + [C4P: Captcha for PHP](https://github.com/TadavomnisT/captcha_for_php) : Open-source CAPTCHAs built with PHP.

 **I’m currently working on :**
-+ [SeRCH](https://github.com/TadavomnisT/SeRCH) :  SeRCH is short for Secure Relay Chat over HTTP, which is secure network protocol.
++ [LenvCrypt](https://github.com/TadavomnisT/LenvCrypt) :  LenvCrypt: Encrypted Linux Environment.
+A secure, password-protected sandbox for GNU/Linux.
 + [OMCS](https://github.com/Tadavomnism/Open-Medical-Control-System) : OMCS (Open-Medical-Control-System) is a free and open-source project designed for medical control purposes.
 + [Validator](https://github.com/TadavomnisT/validator) : Validator is a free and open-source package for file validation.
 + [RecoLinux](https://github.com/TadavomnisT/RecoLinux) : RecoLinux is a lightweight commandline-based GNU/Linux distro, for recovering data on hard-disk.
++ [SeRCH](https://github.com/TadavomnisT/SeRCH) :  SeRCH is short for Secure Relay Chat over HTTP, which is secure network protocol.
 + Some free and open-source articles and books, which can be accessed in [this repo](https://github.com/TadavomnisT/OpenArticles).

 **My Articles and Books:**